 And when things are awful we should just say, "This is awful."
 When things don’t make sense, we can’t shy away from simply saying, "This doesn’t make sense."
 Because there is a difference between a wrong word at the wrong time and a right word at the right time.

 When my sister died a horribly tragic death, it was because a doctor prescribed some medication no child should ever be given.
 And it set off a chain of events that eventually found my family standing over a pink rose-draped casket.

 Needing time to wrestle with grief and anger and loss.

 And it infuriated my raw soul when people tried to sweep up the shattered pieces of our life by saying things like, "Well, God just needed another angel in heaven."
 It took the shards of my grief and twisted them even more deeply into my already broken heart.

-I understand why they said things like this … they wanted to say something.
-To make it better.
+I understand why they said things like this.
+They wanted to say something — anything — to make it better.
 Their compassion compelled them to come close.